Exam 3 Study Guide

 Bigtable comprises a client library (linked with the user’s code), a master server that coordinates activity, and many tablet servers.
 Each tablet server is responsible for managing multiple tablets.
 Depending on the size of the tablets, it may manage from tens to thousands of tablets.
 Tablet servers can be added or removed dynamically.
 Tablet data is stored within GFS (Google File System) and tablet servers run on the same machines as GFS chunkservers.
 A tablet server handles read/write requests for its tablets and splits tablets when they grow large.

 New data to Bigtable is stored on the tablet server in a memory structure called a memtable.
 Once the size of the memtable gets larger than some threshold value, it is frozen and converted to an SSTable.
 The SSTable (sorted string table) is the file format used to store Bigtable data, managing the mapping of keys to their values.
+An SSTable is immutable.
+Any changes result in a new table and old tables will get deleted.

 Cassandra NoSQL database